-Many tens of thousands of Americans are diagnosed with oral cancer each year, and oral cancer is the sixth most common form of cancer in the United States.
+Many tens of thousands of Americans are diagnosed with oral cancer each year, and it is the sixth most common form of cancer in the United States.
 When detected in its early stages, it is highly treatable, but unfortunately, some cases aren’t diagnosed until they’ve reached an advanced stage.
 Because it’s so important to catch oral cancer early, Dr. Pamela Marzban is pleased to offer advanced screening options to her Fairfax patients using the latest VELscope technology.

 What is Oral Cancer?

 Oral cancer is any kind of cancer that forms in the mouth or throat.
 Although cancer can appear anywhere in the oral cavity, most cancers start on the tongue or in the floor of the mouth.
-The death rate associated with oral cancer is very high compared with other kinds of cancer because it usually isn’t discovered until very late in its progression.
+The death rate associated with it is very high compared with other kinds of cancer because it usually isn’t discovered until very late in its progression.
 But if caught early during a dental exam or other medical exam, oral cancer is very treatable.